mlgranger540/milestone-3/README.md

 When a user clicks the 'post a review' button on any page, they are redirected to the post review form.
 This allows the user to pick a concert from a dropdown list built by fetching all the concerts currently in the database and appending them as options to a select element.
 The user is then required to fill in a review title, a rating (which has to be a number between 0 and 10), and their review text.

 The submit button then passes the form data to JavaScript with an event listener, and Fetch is used to post this data as a new review to the database.
-If the Fetch request has been completed successfully, a modal is displayed to indicate this to the user, and closing the modal redirects them to the landing page.
+If the Fetch request has been completed successfully, a modal is displayed to indicate this to the user, and closing the modal redirects them to the landing page, where they can see their review amongst the newly posted reviews.

 ### Edit Review Form

 ![Edit Review Form](static/docs/readme-images/edit-form.png)

 Similarly, clicking the edit reviews button redirects the user to the edit review form.
 This uses the current user's ID to fetch all their posted reviews and build a dropdown.
 The concert ID is also attached to each option in the review dropdown, and this is used to get the associated concert information for the currently selected review, to then update the option in the concert dropdown accordingly.
-The review ID of the selected reivew is used get the data for that review and then pre-populate the form fields with the current review title, rating and text so they can then be edited.
+The review ID of the selected review is used get the data for that review and then pre-populate the form fields with the current review title, rating and text so they can then be edited.
 These updates happen both when the content is loaded and when the review dropdown is changed.

 As with the post form, JavaScript is then used to submit this data, but this time with a patch method in order to update the review with the ID passed in, and success modal is displayed if this request was successful.
 Closing this redirects the user to their profile.